devtron-labs/devtron/docs/reference/glossary.md

 ### Deployment Strategy

-A defined approach for deploying updates or changes to applications, which may include rolling updates, blue-green deployments, canary releases, and recreate strategy.
+A defined approach for deploying updates or changes to applications.
+Devtron supports rolling updates, blue-green deployments, canary releases, and recreate strategy.

 In Devtron, you can choose a deployment strategy by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit deployment pipeline) → Deployment Strategy.
 [Read More...](https://docs.devtron.ai/usage/applications/creating-application/cd-pipeline#deployment-strategies)